MicrosoftDocs/win32/desktop-src/HyperV_v2/requeststatechange-msvm-guestservice.md

 ---
-Description: Requests that the state of the guest service be changed to the specified value. ms.assetid: F2853BB3-4074-431C-9E10-26AA0757FE99
+description: Requests that the state of the guest service be changed to the specified value. ms.assetid: F2853BB3-4074-431C-9E10-26AA0757FE99
 title: Msvm_GuestService::RequestStateChange method
 ms.topic: reference